 “Well, you must be up your own ass if you don’t message back.
 You don’t know what you just missed out on, bitch!”

-Men driving by in their cars have wolf-whistled at me, shouting that I should get my tits out.
-It was on a busy road, people saw, I was mortified.
+Men driving by in their cars have wolf-whistled at me, shouting at me to get my tits out.
+It was on a busy road, people saw and heard, I was mortified.

-On one occasion, I waited for Bestie outside his home and a man pulled up in his car and asked how much I charged.
+On one occasion, I waited for Bestie outside his home and a man pulled up in his car to ask how much I charged.
 He assumed I was a prostitute.
-I have no idea why he might have thought that.
+I have no idea why he thought that.
 I was wearing a black, long-sleeved sweater dress, to the knees, with black tights, black knee-high boots (flat), and a black jacket.
 I finished everything off with a scarf.
 I had barely any makeup on, and no accessories or jewellery.

 ** I’m not saying that sex workers look a certain way, but I wasn’t wearing anything revealing AT ALL.
 It kinda fights back at an argument I hear so often: